ENTIRE: Learning-based Volume Rendering Time Prediction: Use Cases

 With this, controlling the step size for each frame works as presented in \cref{alg:control}: for each \emph{pose} along the path, obtain a time prediction from \acro{} (which can be done in less than $\SI{0.3}{\milli\second}$ as discussed above), and then using $G$ we determine what adjustment to make from $\delta^\mathrm{ref}$ to $\delta^\mathrm{adapt}$ to eventually reach the target rendering time when rendering.

-The experiments in this use case employ the CUDA raycaster and MAESTROeX.
-Here, we utilized the \acro{}{} model trained with randomly varied transfer function configurations and without single-scattering (refer to line 1 in \cref{tab:overall}).
-Our study depicts a scenario where the transfer function is modified while the camera orbits around the volume. \changed{The target rendering time is set to 25~ms, corresponding to a frame rate of 40~FPS.}
+The experiments in this use case employ the CUDA raycaster and \changed{Nyx}.
+Here, we utilized the \acro{}{} model trained with randomly varied transfer function configurations and without single-scattering (refer to line 2 in \cref{tab:overall}). \changed{Our study depicts a scenario where the user explores a volume by adjusting the transfer function and camera pose.} The target rendering time is set to 25~ms, corresponding to a frame rate of 40~FPS. \changedFrom{} For \acrool{}~(see \cref{section:experiment:setup}), we normalize each time measurement ($\mathrm{t^{adapt}}$) conducted with the respective current steps size to an estimated $\mathrm{t^{ref}}$ that reflects the reference time step before averaging, as: